Hello World in Java on Mac OS X

 1. Checks that Java is installed.

-2. Downloads the textbook libraries from stdlib.jar. and algs4.jar.
+2. Downloads the textbook library from algs4.jar.

-6. Tests that the installation succeeded by compiling and executing TestAlgs4.java.
+8. Tests that the installation succeeded by compiling and executing TestAlgs4.java.

 How do I completely uninstall algs4.app?